Metals and Non-metals

 Learning Chemistry Online – How is it helpful

 Chemistry is a subject that involves fun.
 Meanwhile, it also requires a good imagination to understand the deeper insights of the topics.
 Many students find it hard when going through chemical reactions and formulas.
-These things need an imaginative study.
-In the old way blackboard learning, there might be few topics which the student might have been missed or would not be understood.
+These things need an imaginative and conceptual study.
+With the old blackboard learning, there might be few topics which the student might have been missed or might not have understood.

 |Air pollution||Rainwater Harvesting||Acid Rain||Organic Chemistry|